luapower/luapower-all/utf8.md

 Decode utf8 buffer into a utf32 buffer or get output length.

   * if `out` is `nil` the output buffer is allocated by the function.
+    * the buffer is n+1 codepoints thus null-terminated.
   * if `out` is `false` the output buffer is not allocated or returned.
   * `n, p` is the number of valid codepoints and the number of invalid bytes.
   * `repl` is an optional codepoint to replace invalid bytes with.